 The following simple code shows what each receiver microservice needs to implement when starting the service (that is, in the Startup class) so it subscribes to the events it needs.
-For instance, the basket.api microservice needs to subscribe to ProductPriceChangedIntegrationEvent messages.
-This makes the microservice aware of any changes to the product price and lets it warn the user about the change if that product is in the user's basket.
+In this case, the basket.api microservice needs to subscribe to ProductPriceChangedIntegrationEvent and the OrderStartedIntegrationEvent messages.

+For instance, when subscribing to the ProductPriceChangedIntegrationEvent event, that makes the basket microservice aware of any changes to the product price and lets it warn the user about the change if that product is in the user's basket.